-Chatbot success is elusive and claims such as 10 times better ROI compared to email marketing makes sense only if the chatbot is implemented successfully.
-Combination of pre-launch tests (automated and manual tests) and post-launch A/B testing customized for chatbots can help companies build successful chatbots.
+Chatbot success is elusive, and claims such as 10 times better ROI compared to email marketing makes sense only if the chatbot is implemented successfully.
+This article goes into detail about how a combination of pre-launch tests (automated and manual tests) and post-launch A/B testing, customized for chatbots, can help companies build successful chatbots.
+We will also talk about the other popular testing techniques, such as ad-hoc and speed testing.

 What are the tests to complete before launching a chatbot?